badalm06/FarmNavi/README.md

 # 🌾 FarmNavi – Smart Crop Advisory App (SIH 2025)

-FarmNavi is a multilingual, AI-powered agriculture advisory app designed to help Indian farmers receive instant crop, soil, weather, pest, and market insights in simple language.
+FarmNavi is a AI-powered agriculture advisory app designed to help Indian farmers receive instant crop, soil, weather, pest, and market insights in simple language.
 With voice assistant support, image-based pest detection, and real-time advisories, FarmNavi empowers farmers with scientific decision-making directly on their smartphones.

 ---